Gratitude (Earth, Wind & Fire album)

 Gratitude is a double live album by American band Earth, Wind & Fire, issued in November 1975 by Columbia Records.
 The album spent six weeks atop the Billboard Top Soul Albums chart and three weeks atop the Billboard 200 chart.
 Gratitude has also been certified Triple Platinum in the US by the RIAA.

 Overview

-Co-produced by Maurice White and Charles Stepney, Gratitude consists mostly live tracks together with some newly recorded songs.
-A 1999 reissue features two interludes together with a live medley of Serpentine Fire, Saturday Nite, Can't Hide Love and Reasons.
+Co-produced by Maurice White and Charles Stepney, Gratitude consists mostly of live tracks together with some newly recorded songs.
+A 1999 reissue features two interludes together with a live medley of "Serpentine Fire", "Saturday Nite", "Can't Hide Love", and "Reasons".
 This medley was recorded on February 11, 1978, via CBS, at Natalie Cole's live TV variety special.

 Singles

 With the LP came "Sing a Song" which rose to No. 1 on the Billboard Hot Soul Songs chart and No. 5 on the Hot 100 chart.
 Another single, "Can't Hide Love", got to No. 11 on the Billboard Hot Soul Songs chart.
 "Can't Hide Love" was also nominated for a Grammy in the category of Best Arrangement For Voices.